astronautix/astronautix.github.io/src/content/articles/xcubesat.md

 title: X-CubeSat Data
 subtitle: What we understood from the mission
 comments: false
-permalink: tbat
+math: true
+date: 2020-05-30
 ---

-We got a lot of data, there are some
+We got a lot of data, there are some.

+To add a figure, see [the guid](/page/howto/howtoaddaplot)

 # Temperature of the batterie

 See by yourself